 - Audit committee to track performance and advise Council.
-For several years the Auditor General had not expressed his opinion on the financial statements because of lack of sufficient appropriate audit evidence.
-That has been "disclaimer".
-Of most to be celebrated is that for 2008/9 and 2009/10 MDM received unqualified audit reports from Auditor General.
-The 2010/11 shows "Qualified" opinion.
-Thereafter the District went in Disclaimers and Adverse between 2011/12 2017/18 until 2018/19 when municipality rose to Qualification. - Anti-corruption Strategy in place as enabler to deal with eradication of corruption. - Risk Management Strategy in place: the unit is not adequately staffed since there is still only one person, the chief risk officer. - > Financial control systems: SCM committees, Audit committee, Budget steering committee and Financial policies are in place. - > HR policies are in place and most of them are addressing labour issues.
-However full implementation is yet a challenge. - > Program of meetings of House of Traditional leaders with Executive Mayor discussing issues of mutual interest are in place. - > IDP Representative forum affording community involvement in issues of governance through IDP process is fully established & effective. - Communication forum: to communicate programmes and governance of the District to communities and employees. - District Development Planning forum: An avenue for integration of Local municipalities and sector Departments (National & Provincial). - > District Managers' forum: Municipal Managers of District and Local municipalities, parastatals and District Managers of sector depts. - Mayors' intergovernmental forum: Mayors of both District and Local municipalities meet quarterly to track progress on service delivery. - Disaster Management unit that is linked to the office of the Municipal Manager for prompt response to disasters whenever they occur. - > Forums linking communities with formal structures of municipality (e.g LED, Business, Energy, Health, Gender, Sanitation, Disability, etc.).
+For 2020/2021, the Auditor General had not expressed his opinion on the financial statements because of lack of sufficient appropriate audit evidence.
+The municipality received a disclaimer audit opinion and regressed from Qualified audit opinion of 2019/2020 financial year. - Anti-corruption Strategy in place as enabler to deal with eradication of corruption. - > Risk Management Strategy in place: the unit is not adequately staffed since there is still only one person, the chief risk officer. - > Financial control systems: SCM committee, Audit committee, Budget steering committee and Financial policies are in place. - > HR policies are in place and most of them are addressing labour issues.
+However full implementation is yet a challenge. - > Program of meetings of House of Traditional leaders with Executive Mayor discussing issues of mutual interest are in place. - > IDP Representative forum affording community involvement in issues of governance through IDP process is fully established & effective. - > Communication forum: to communicate programmes and governance of the District to communities and employees. - > District Development Planning forum: An avenue for integration of Local municipalities and sector Departments (National & Provincial). - > District Managers' forum: Municipal Managers of District and Local municipalities, parastatals and District Managers of sector depts. - > Mayors' intergovernmental forum: Mayors of both District and Local municipalities meet quarterly to track progress on service delivery. - > Disaster Management unit that is linked to the office of the Municipal Manager for prompt response to disasters whenever they occur. - > Forums linking communities with formal structures of municipality (e.g LED, Business, Energy, Health, Gender, Sanitation, Disability, etc.).